Parrot: Sound imitation and speech

 Many parrots can imitate human speech or other sounds.
 A study by scientist Irene Pepperberg suggested a high learning ability in a grey parrot named Alex.
 Alex was trained to use words to identify objects, describe them, count them, and even answer complex questions such as "How many red squares?" with over 80% accuracy.
-N'kisi, another grey parrot, has been shown to have a vocabulary around a thousand words, and has displayed an ability to invent and use words in context in correct tenses.
+N'kisi, another grey parrot, has been shown to have a vocabulary of around a thousand words, and has displayed an ability to invent and use words in context in correct tenses.

 Parrots do not have vocal cords, so sound is accomplished by expelling air across the mouth of the trachea in the organ called the syrinx.
 Different sounds are produced by changing the depth and shape of the trachea.
 Grey parrots are known for their superior ability to imitate sounds and human speech, which has made them popular pets since ancient times.

 Although most parrot species are able to imitate, some of the amazon parrots are generally regarded as the next-best imitators and speakers of the parrot world.
 The question of why birds imitate remains open, but those that do often score very high on tests designed to measure problem-solving ability.
 Wild grey parrots have been observed imitating other birds.

+Besides imitation, it is possible that parrots could be trained to use simple communication tools, e.g., to request food or a favourite activity by pushing a button.

 Song

 Parrots are unusual among birds due to their learned vocalizations, a trait they share with only hummingbirds and songbirds.
 The syrinx (vocal organ) of parrots, which aids in their ability to produce song, is located at the base of the trachea and consists of two complex syringeal muscles that allow for the production of sound vibrations, and a pair of lateral tympaniform membranes that control sound frequency.
-The position of the syrinx in birds allows for directed air flow into the interclavicular air sacs according to air sac pressure, which in turn creates a higher and louder tone in birds’ singing.
+The position of the syrinx in birds allows for directed air flow into the interclavicular air sacs according to air sac pressure, which in turn creates a higher and louder tone in birds' singing.